yuvalha96/BeSafeHackathon2025/README.md

 ## Summary

-The provided setup instructions cover the installation, configuration, and running of both the client and server, including setting up environment variables and connecting to MongoDB Atlas.
+The provided setup instructions cover the installation, configuration, and running of both the client and server, including setting up environment variables.
 By following the guidelines, you will be able to develop a complete application and understand the key components of a full-stack web development project.

 Feel free to customize and extend this template based on your project requirements and learnings from the mentorship program.